 Track your daily progress.
 You will be amazed at what you can achieve in 30 days by committing to one simple daily habit.

-Start the foundation of change today by creating good habits.
+Start the foundation of change today by breaking bad habits and creating good habits.